Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Preliminaries and Notation on Path Space

 Intuitively, one wants to take the parallel translation map for piecewise smooth curves, and by approximating a continuous curve by such curves, limit the resulting parallel translation maps to define a parallel translation map for the continuous curve.
 More precisely, for each partition $\bt$ let $P^\bt_x(M)$ be the collection of piecewise geodesics in $M$ with vertices given by $\bt$ (not necessarily minimizing geodesics).
 Notice that $P^\bt_x(M)$ is a smooth submanifold of $P_x(M)$, in fact is canonically diffeomorphic to $\dR^{n\cdot |\bt|}$.
 Notice also that there is a canonical projection map $P_x(M)\to P_x^\bt(M)$ which maps each curve $\gamma$ to the piecewise geodesic curve $\gamma_\bt$ with vertices $\bt$ and $\gamma(\bt)=\gamma_\bt(\bt)$.
 This projection mapping is well defined away from a set of measure zero.

-To define the stochastic parallel translation map we define the stochastic horizontal lifting map $H:P_x(M)\to P_{\tilde x}(FM)$, where $FM$ is the orthonormal frame bundle and $\tilde x\equiv (x,F_x)$ is a lifting of $x$.
+To define the stochastic parallel translation map we define the stochastic horizontal lifting map $H:P_x(M)\to P_{\tilde x}(FM)$, where $FM$ is the orthonormal frame bundle and $\tilde x\equiv (x,F_x)$ is any fixed lifting of $x$.
 Note for each partition $\bt$ there is the standard such lifting of $P^\bt_x(M)$, and that by composing with the projection map $P_x(M)\to P^\bt(M)$ we have for each partition the approximate horizontal lifting map

 The main result is that there exists a mapping $H:P_x(M)\to P_{\tilde x}(FM)$ such that for any sequence of increasing dense partitions $\bt^j$ we have that that $H^{\bt^j}\to H$ in measure.
 In particular a subsequence converges pointwise a.e.
-See Section \ref{s:parallel_gradient_nonsmooth} for some more refined statements, and see \cite{Stroock_book} for more details.
+See the second part of the paper for some more refined statements, and see \cite{Stroock_book} for more details.